sreyahalder/cs131_notes_dev/_chapters/cameras/geometric_image_formation.md

 ## Why Geometric Vision Matters
 All images are 2D projections of a 3D world.
 To understand this 3D world around us, we can only work from the 2D information we have (images).
 It's important to be able to make sense of the geometry of this 2D information and extrapolate to 3 dimensions.

+## Brief History of Geometric Vision

+This century stands out as THE century for computer vision, with the invention of digital camera, deep learning, 3D reconstructions etc. However, contrary to popular belief, geometric vision and thoughts around its optical geometry have existed long before even computers (or cameras) were invented.

+We see examples of panoramic photography emerge in the 1840s, and topographic mapping from perspective drawing as early as the 1700s.
+We did not even need computers to start working out the mathematical foundations of geometric vision!

 ## Geometric Primitives in 2D and 3D

 ### Points